emmhh/Inbox-Concierge/README.md

 ### Header Actions

-- **Refresh**: Fetches latest 200 threads from Gmail, prunes stale emails, and batch-classifies all (50 per LLM call)
+- **Sync & Classify**: Fetches latest 200 threads from Gmail, prunes stale emails, and batch-classifies all (50 per LLM call)
-- **Batch Process**: Reclassifies all stored emails in batches of 50 per LLM call (no Gmail fetch, uses existing emails in DB)
+- **Reclassify**: Reclassifies all stored emails in batches of 50 per LLM call (no Gmail fetch, uses existing emails in DB)
 - **Settings**: Opens the settings panel for bucket management and email preferences

+All buttons show instant styled tooltips on hover describing what they do.

 ### Sidebar